CGMossa/r-svn/PLAN.md

 - Decide how to handle missing `xt.pc` (Homebrew `libxt` or XQuartz path) and `libjbig` (add stub .pc or keep manual flags) so pkg-config path stays clean.
 - Optional: trim legacy platform checks that survived the first pass once pkg-config coverage is expanded.
 - Decide whether to ship/replace doc/FAQ + resources.html when missing from source tarball; current install skips them quietly.
-- Evaluate if readline detection should inject `-lncurses`/`-ltinfo` automatically rather than relying on Homebrew LDFLAGS overrides.
+- Evaluate if readline detection should inject `-lncurses`/`-ltinfo` automatically (now handled by config.site Homebrew detection on macOS).
 - Consider moving texi2any/html doc generation behind a toggle or documenting the current warning in sandbox builds.